weiwang/thesis/p3-npb_meta/thesis.md

 \end{pmatrix}
 \end{equation*}

-With this notation, we can interpret some commonly discussed meta-analytical estimates in a causal way.
+\noindent With this notation, we can interpret some commonly discussed meta-analytical estimates in a causal way.
 For example, assuming there are only two level of treatment (0 and 1) and the causal comparison is the difference, *study-specific* treatment effect for study $s$ is $E(y(z,s)-y(z^\prime,